martinrombach88/martinrombach88/README.md

 🏠 I live in Seoul, South Korea.

-👀 I'm looking for jobs in Front End development and Full Stack Development.
+👀 I'm looking for jobs in Front End development.

 💻 My portfolio is <a href="www.martinrombachdev.com/portfolio">here.</a>